 Above: Ten days later, there were flowers.

-Above: If you're hoping to get your hands a little bit more dirty, you can also plant Lily of the Valley pips directly yourself, though in my experience whether they'll flower is a bit more of a gamble.
+Above: If want to get your hands a little more dirty, you also can plant Lily of the Valley pips directly yourself, though in my experience it’s a gamble; they may not flower as reliably.

 Above: A bag of pips I picked up at a local nursery came with soil which I moistened before planting.
 A kit of 12 Lily of the Valley Pips Plus Potting Soil is $29 from White Flower Farm.